krzdabrowski/android-air-purrr/README.md

 # Air Purrr

-An app that handles controlling of self-made air purifier (consists of 230V fan and filter mats) and reading PM2.5/10 values from air quality detector and the nearest GIOS station (using smogAPI).
+An app that handles controlling of self-made air purifier (consists of 230V fan and filter mats) and reading PM2.5/10 values from air quality detector and the nearest GIOS station (using smogAPI and location coordinates).
 App is currently in alpha release.

 ### Getting Started